 Regular brownies are a feast of chocolate, butter and indulgent sweetness.
 It's the same with these low carb brownies - the only difference being that instead of sugar I used powdered sweetener and instead of flour my brownies contain almond flour.

-This way, they're not only sugar-free, low carb and diabetic-friendly (they're 3.2g net carbs per portion), but also grain free and gluten-free.
+This way, they're not only sugar-free, low carb and diabetic-friendly (they are 3.2g net carbs per portion), but also grain free and gluten-free.

 Ingredients

-You only need 6 ingredients for this recipe:
+You only need 6 ingredients for this sugar free brownie recipe:

 - Sugar free or dark chocolate